Guide for teachers

 Teacher | $300

-- registering your school and participants
+- registering the school and students participating

 - checking email communications throughout the competition